perladvent/perldotcom/content/article/_pub_2007_08_09_making-perl-modules.md

       "perl-distribution",
       "perl-reuse"
    ],
-   "date" : "2007-08-07T00:00:00-08:00",
+   "title" : "Making Perl Reusable with Modules", "authors" : [
+      "andy-sylvester"
+   ],
    "description" : " Perl software development can occur at several levels.
 When first developing the idea for an application, a Perl developer may start with a short program to flesh out the necessary algorithms.
-After that, the next step might be to...", "thumbnail" : null,
+After that, the next step might be to...", "image" : null,
-   "categories" : "CPAN",
-   "title" : "Making Perl Reusable with Modules", "image" : null,
+   "draft" : null,
-   "authors" : [
+   "thumbnail" : null
-      "andy-sylvester"
-   ]
 }